-Our vision therapy optometrist Dr. Prazer has been specifically trained to use the following tests, for children and adults to evaluate several important areas of vision that often go unchecked during standard "20/20" visual acuity tests.
+Our Doctors at Pediatric & Adult Vision Care have been specifically trained to use the following tests, for children and adults to evaluate several important areas of vision that often go unchecked during standard "20/20" visual acuity tests.
 Our comprehensive vision exams evaluate the following:

 Acuity at Near and at a Distance: We test how clearly and accurately a person sees at both 20 feet and at a close reading distance.